CITY PULSE: The Secret Side of Feica

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The ArtChowk Gallery is hosting Feica’s solo art exhibition titled ‘The Secret Side of Feica’ from August 6 to August 20.
+The ArtChowk Gallery is hosting Feica’s solo art exhibition titled ‘The Secret Side of Feica’ until August 20.
 Call 021-35300482 for more information.

 Walking through Play